 - Draw on a chalkboard or dry eraser board.

 We expect to entertain our kids, placing that responsibility on ourselves.
-We hover over our babies even when they’re already over-stimulated.
-And we scramble to fill our kids’ days with back-to-back activities.
-We’re compelled to entertain them 24/7 even though they want to play independently.
+We hover over our babies even when they’re already over-stimulated, and scramble to fill our kids’ days with back-to-back activities.
+We’re compelled to entertain them 24/7 even though they can play independently.

 But that’s the point: We can’t always save our kids from life’s duller moments.
-Doing so would do a disservice to their ability to overcome challenges.
+Doing so doesn’t allow them to develop the skills to overcome boredom.